Changissnz/selfinterest/README.md

 cannot always be borne from the self's lone self-interest, void of influence from the interests of other selves.
-This terse statement is yet another rephrasing and proof of the self, as in the human self, having to play the role of the "social creature", a label of truth constant for them so long as there are at least two selves in contact with one another.
+This terse statement is yet another rephrasing and proof of the self, as in the human self, having to play the role of the "social creature", a label of truth constant to them so long as there are at least two selves in contact with one another.

+## More on philosophies of self-interest #38